bvasilop/udemy-complete-JS-course/5-advanced-JS/advanced-js.md

 ### List and describe 3 different ways of creating an object in javascript.

 1. **Object literal syntax:**
-we have defined object myBoat and we defined all of its properties and methods right inside of it.
-Most common way to create an object in javascript
+We have defined object myBoat and we defined all of its properties and methods right inside of it.
+Most common way to create an object in JavaScript

         const myBoat = {
           length: 24,